 Students may request that six semester credit hours of graduate course work from another institution be accepted for transfer into the MSLS program.
-Students requesting transfer of credit must submit a completed Transfer of Credit/Waiver Request Form for each course; an official transcript issued to the school directly from the institution attended, and catalog descriptions of each course.
-The transfer must be approved by the department chair and the Graduate Dean of the School of Arts and Sciences.
+Students requesting transfer of credit must submit a completed transfer of credit form for each course; an official transcript issued to the school directly from the institution attended, and catalog descriptions of each course.
+The transfer must be approved by the department chair and the graduate dean of the School of Arts and Sciences.
 Guidelines for acceptance of credits are as follows:

 - The student has already successfully completed 12 semester hours in the school with at least a 3.0 average.

 - The courses were taken by the student after receiving a bachelor's degree.

 - A grade of B or better was received in the course(s) for which the transfer of credit is requested.

 - The course(s) taken are designated on the official transcript of the granting academic institution as graduate courses, and the transcript is on file in the office of Library and Information Science.
 (An official transcript is one issued by the institution attended that is forwarded directly to the school office and bears the seal of the university, the signature of the registrar and the date of issue.)

 - The student is not already excused from six semester hours because the student holds a graduate degree in another subject area.

 - Courses reviewed for transfer must be taken within the last 5 years.